 - In the event an application is declined the applicant will be informed of the reason and given direction as to how to fulfill the necessary criteria.

-- The results of all applications shall be made available by the annual banquet in October.
+- The results of all applications shall be made available by the annual banquet in October and will appear on the YCBA web site.

 Current Guild Members: